alinex/bash-lib/README.md

         -rwxrwxr-x 1 alex alex   549 Nov  9 08:23 log
         -rwxrwxr-x 1 alex alex 79640 Nov  9 08:23 sendmail

 > All files are self contained, so you only pick the ones you need.
+They are also slightly
+> compressed for better load time.

 ### Including libraries